priyankapattil/sql-dwh-project/README.md

 ## About Me

 Hi there!
-I'm an IT professional who loves to keep learning and sharing knowledge and make working with data enjoyable and engaging!
+I'm an IT professional who loves to keep learning and sharing knowledge and make learning easy and enjoyable for everyone!